typesAreSpaces/AXDInterpolator/README.md

 ## Building the project

-The project requires some z3 dependencies.
-The latter can be achieved using the following command from the root of the project:
+In the root directory, execute the command:

 ```
-git submodule update --init --remote dependencies/z3-interp-plus
+make bin/axd_interpolator
 ```

 If the user wants to use the MATHSAT SMT solver, the